 Other Important Factors to Consider

 With a ton of choices on the market, it is really hard to tell which type and style of pen suit your skills best.
 These pens vary in brands, styles, types, and prices.
-But if you’re having a difficult time to decide, you can consider the features listed below to find the best pen for calligraphy:
+But if you’re having a difficult time to decide, you can consider the features listed below to find a suitable pen for calligraphy:

 - The ink should be pigmented